dylanhf-star/spotify-scraper/README.md

 # Spotify Scraper

 Convert Spotify playlist links to readable text format.
+Intended for use with Spotify "Liked Songs" which tend to be more difficult to access as a playlist.

 ## Overview